hacktoberfest-unicam/awesome-hacktoberfest-beryllium-bear/1 - Easy/Array&String/find_minimum_and_maximum_value.md

-Given an array, find the maximum and the minimum element of the array using the minimum number of comparisons.
+Given an array A[] of length x, find the maximum and the minimum element of the array using the minimum number of comparisons.

-Input Format:
+## Input Format:
 ```
 x
 a[0] a[1] a[2] ... a[x-1]
 ```

-Example:
+## Example:

 Input:
 ```
+5
 3 5 4 1 9
 ```
 Output: